dromagnoli/geoserver/doc/en/user/source/extensions/csw/directdownload.rst

 * as additional **term-references** element for a Dublin Core schema
 * as additional **OnlineResource** for ISO Metadata

-That link also contains domain validity for that file such as envelope, time, elevation (and custom) dimensions for multidimensional layers.
+That link also contains validity domain for that file such as envelope/time/elevation/custom dimensions (when presents) for multidimensional layers.

 Configuration
 =============